sbiswas4/FSS17_grp_J/Workshop/sbiswas4/README.md

 ##Choosing Kernel

 The 3 types of kernels: linear, poly, rbf gives three different decision boundaries.

+For choosing Kernel as well cross validation should be performed